 From “Post-Mortem Reflection” to “Real-Time Interception”

 I originally designed Aristotle as an error reflection tool.
-AI makes a mistake, analyze it after the fact, generate rules, prevent recurrence.
+AI makes a mistake, you analyze it after the fact, generate rules, and prevent recurrence.
 This logic worked well from v1.0 to v1.5.

 But I realized the damage had already happened by the time reflection kicked in.
 All it could do was clean up.